alcarney/ModulePlanner-1/README.md

 There are many tasks that need completing before this can even be considered
 useful:

-  - [ ] Students should be able to select the modules they wish to take
+  - [x] Students should be able to select the modules they wish to take
-  - [ ] Students should be able to select their degree scheme as this alters which modules are core and what optional modules are available
+  - [x] Students should be able to select their degree scheme as this alters which modules are core and what optional modules are available.
+  - [ ] Add pre-requisite provides modules.
-  - [ ] Modules should grey-out as they become unavailable
+  - [ ] Modules should grey-out as they become unavailable.
   - [ ] We need a good way of handling the placement of modules on screen so that related modules are placed near each other so that we dont have a mess.